fossabot/react-indeterminate-checkbox/README.md

 />
 ```

-Tests will be addeddo soon!
+Tests will be added soon!